cabal-club/cable/wire.md

 specifying pairs by setting the final `keyN_len` to 0.

 A `post/info` post is a complete description of a user's self-published information.
-A `post/info` post fully replaces a previously known version, and are not additive.
+The latest `post/info` post by a user fully replaces any previously known versions.
+They are not additive.
 If a key is set in one `post/info` but not the subsequent one, that key MUST be treated as being set to its default.
 See the table of keys/values below for each key's default value.

 Keys MUST be UTF-8 strings, and MUST be between 1 and 128 codepoints in length.